solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 is where the gating mechanism comes to play.
 For each word in the description, we follow previous work and run two simultaneous processes.
 The first one consists of obtaining a character-level feature vector of the word by means of a LSTM that runs over the sequence of characters.
-This representation accounts for the morphology aspects of the word and allow us to give more flexibility to the final representation.
+This representation (roughly) accounts for the morphology aspects of the word and allows us to give more flexibility to the final representation.

 The second process is to query